Wall-Proximity Matters: Understanding the Effect of Device Placement with Respect to the Wall for Indoor Wi-Fi Sensing: Enhancing Sensing Coverage in Indoor Environments with Walls

 \section{Enhancing Sensing Coverage in Indoor Environments with Walls}

-In this section, we investigate the fundamental factors that impact the sensing coverage in the presence of wall reflections.
-We aim to understand how these factors can be effectively managed to address two prominent issues in wireless sensing: limited sensing coverage and instability due to interference.
+In this section, we investigate the fundamental factors that impact the sensing coverage in the presence of wall reflections by illustrating the theoretical sensing-coverage model derived in Section \ref{Section_IV} with numerical simulations.
+The analytical results presented here serve as theoretical validation before experimental verification in Section \ref{Section_VI}.
+Building on this theoretical analysis, we aim to understand how these factors can be effectively managed to address two prominent issues in wireless sensing: limited sensing coverage and instability due to interference.
 By analyzing and controlling the sensing coverage, we can mitigate the challenges posed by these issues and enhance the overall performance of wireless sensing systems.